DominicBurkart/leoronic/readme.txt

   Leoronic was instantiated in.
 However, your scripts and commands can change the working directory as you see fit – and they'll stay changed until the end of the task.

+  It's generally good practice to run code that requires outside libraries in virtual environments, so that you can control and maintain your dependencies.